-What is the main application procedure for obtaining Belgian citizenship?
+What is the main application procedure for obtaining Belgian citizenship in 2022?

 A key part of the application process is to provide the authorities with all of the required documents, including the Belgium residence permit that is valid at the time of the application.
 The pre-submission phase includes a preparation stage when one of our Belgium immigration lawyers can help you gather the documents and guide you to prepare them (make the necessary sworn translations, if needed).
 The following is a quick summary of the required documents:

 - proof of legal residence in Belgium for at least 5 years and registration with the municipal register; the Belgium residence permit is the main proof in this case;

 - proof of language knowledge (one of the three official ones, French, Dutch and German);

 - proof of social integration and economic participation;